iamjpsonkar/ML_Learnings/README.md

 **If value of  R<sup>2</sup> is nearer to 1, model is good.**

-## Adjusted R<sup>2</sup>
+### Adjusted R<sup>2</sup>

-It is observed that, whenever you add a new independent variable in regression equation, SS<sub>res</sub> is either going to increase or be the same, So R<sup>2</sup> will always increase, hence this method will not help in case of adding a new variable in regression, Now
+It is observed that, whenever you add a new independent variable in regression equation, SS<sub>res</sub> is either going to increase or be the same, So R<sup>2</sup> will always increase, hence this method will not help in case of adding a new variable in regression.
+Now,

 $$ R^2_{adj} = 1 - (1-R^2) \frac{n-1}{n-p-1} $$

-n - Sample Size<br/>
+n - Sample Size

 p - No of Independent variable used in regression

 <br/>
 <hr/>
 <br/>

-> ## Regression Model Selection [ Comparing and finding best regresssion Model]
+> # Regression Model Selection [ Comparing and finding best regresssion Model]

-### Load and preprocess Dataset
+## Load and preprocess Dataset

 ```python
 import numpy as np
 import matplotlib.pyplot as plt